Here at LV= we love extreme savers, but simple everyday savings can also make a huge difference.

 View video transcript

 Already hugely popular in countries such as France and Italy, carpooling is becoming more and more common in the UK too.
 This can make trips within the UK far more affordable, as opposed to flying or taking the train, and can be an extremely cost effective way of getting to work.
 Most rides will ask for some form of contribution, but this is often far cheaper than the alternative ways of travelling.
 Plus, who knows, maybe you’ll make a friend for life.

-The £70 railcard option lasts for 3 years and you’ll receive 30% off your ticket every time you travel.
+The £70 railcard option lasts for 3 years and you’ll receive a third off your ticket every time you travel.
 To put it into perspective, if you took the train to work every day and your daily ticket cost you £18, you’d save £6 a day, £30 a week, £120 a month and a monumental £1,440 a year.
 Although £70 might feel like an initial big spend, you’ll make back the money you’ve spent in 12 days.

 If you have a driveway or parking space near a big event, near offices or close to a transport link, you could be in for some serious cash.
 Depending on where you live, you could earn anything from £40 up to £400 a month just for letting somebody park in your driveway or garage.
 The most covetable spaces tend to be in city centres, but this is definitely one to check out if you want to make cash in an easy way.